saribekyan/family-tree/README.md

 Input data should be formatted like the [test file](data/family_test.csv).
 Easiest is to write it down in Excel and convert to this format.

+## Credits

+99% of the code is GPT o1 generated.